Tessydesigns/student-management-APIs/README.md

 <h3>Route</h3>

-<p>Create a new student by inputing the username, course, module in the body using thuder client</P>
+<p>Create a new student by inputing the username, course, module in the body using thunder client</P>

 <p>search  using http://localhost:3000/students to view all the student including the the student that was formed will apperar in the list</p>